Qatar Airways Banned Baggage Items

 A single hair curler containing hydrocarbon gas is permitted in either carry-on or checked baggage.
 The heating element must have a safety cover.
 You cannot use the hair curler on the aircraft or carry gas refills.

-Appliances with flammable, non-toxic gas are also allowed under specific conditions:
+Appliances with flammable, non-toxic gases are also allowed under specific conditions:

 Hydrocarbon Fuel